16n-faderbank/16n/README.md

 * `browser_test` is a webpage you can use in Google Chrome to test your 16n using WebMIDI.

+Each directory has further `README` files in for you to read.

 ## 16n Details

 * 16 60mm faders